-It is inevitable that my first post on India is about Goa, every Indian’s favourite holiday destination; be it chilling on the numerous beaches or bringing in the new year in one of the many parties.
+It is inevitable that my first post on India is about Goa—every Indian’s favorite holiday destination.
+Goa is the top choice when it comes to beach vacation in India, and also to ring in the new year in one of the many parties.

-Calangute, Baga, and Anjuna may be the most visited and famous beaches of Goa; here I have listed a few beaches – unfrequented and slightly out of the public eye, that I loved going to.
-Some of them are not commercialised; you might want to take your own food and drinks.
+Calangute, Baga, and Anjuna may be the most visited and famous beaches of Goa; but here I have a few beaches that I love going to.
+These beaches are unfrequented and slightly out of the public eye.
+Some of these are not commercialized (yet); so you might want to take pack your own snacks and drinks.

-Frequented by tourists and a well known beach in the south, Palolem made it to my list for only one reason – dolphins.
+Palolem is frequented by tourists and a well known beach in the south.
+Palolem made it to my list for only one reason: dolphins.
 One early morning in the month of October, these gentle creatures put on a great show for us.
-We took a local boat for dolphin watching and also stopped at Butterfly island.
-Palolem beach is calm in the mornings, and as the day advances, is filled with travellers and hawkers.
+We hired a local boat for dolphin watching and also stopped at Butterfly island.
+Palolem beach is calm in the mornings, and as the day advances it’s filled with travelers and hawkers.

-Very close to Palolem but quite different; unspoilt, no hawkers, just some locals and very few tourists.
-Best to get your own food and picnic by the beach.
-This beach is close to one of my favourite view points in Goa – Cabo de Rama.
+If your plan to chill at this beach, it is best to get your own food and picnic by the beach.
+Agonda is close to one of my favorite view points in Goa: Cabo de Rama.

-This unspoilt, rocky beach is a few kilometers off Agonda.
-I remember that this place was worth all the effort of finding and getting to, the country-side drive is scenic.
-Apart from few resort construction workers there was hardly anybody on the beach.
-There are a few rustic tented resort accommodations available on the beach.
-This is one place I would love to go back and stay for few days.
+This unspoilt rocky beach is a few kilometers off Agonda.
+The drive to get here is very scenic and it was worth all the effort of finding and getting to.
+Apart from a few resort construction workers there wasn’t anybody on the beach.

 Morjim is the ‘Little Russia’ of Goa.
-Here you will find restaurants with Russian menus and the beach is frequented by Russians.
-I have stayed in a little hut on this beach and enjoyed walking in the shallow waters.
-Morjim has a vibrant night life and great for party-goers.
+Here, you will find restaurants with Russian menus and the beach is frequented by Russians.
+I have stayed in a little hut on this beach and enjoyed walking in the shallow waters during low-tide.
+Morjim has a vibrant night life and is the place to be for party-goers.
 For great food visit the adjacent Ashwen beach.

-There are no stay options right on Mandrem beach.
-I stayed at a B&B in the small village of Mandrem and walked to this beautiful, deserted beach in the mornings.
+Mandrem beach is by a small village of the same name and has no stay options right on the beach.
+We stayed at a B&B in the village and walked to this beautiful deserted beach in the mornings.

 My top reason for going to Goa?
 Goan cuisine.
-Most of the restaurants and shacks near the beach do not serve authentic Goan food, except for a few; one is Souza Lobo on Calungate beach.
-So, if you are on a Goan cuisine expedition try some of these restaurants –
+Most of the restaurants and shacks near the beach do not serve authentic Goan food, except for a few, one is Souza Lobo on Calungate beach.
+So, if you are on a Goan cuisine expedition try some of the restaurants listed below:

-Ritz classic in Panjim – along with the seafood appetizers fish thali is a must here.
+Ritz classic in Panjim – The seafood appetizers and fish thali are a must here.

 Viva Panjim – In my opinion, this place has the best mackerel recheado.
 Their prawn curry is delish too.

 Want to have a typical Goan breakfast too?
 Try the Goan bread called Pão (that’s Portuguese for bread) with chana (green peas curry).
-You will find this in small shops; best to ask a local.
+You will find this in small tuck-shops; best to check with a local.

-I have lost the number of times I have visited the smallest state in India but still look forward to go there and indulge in delicious Goan cuisine.
+I have lost the number of times I have visited the smallest state in India, but I still look forward to go there and indulge in delicious Goan cuisine.